 (see Note 2)

-Note 1: The ancillary fee provides support for activities, athletics, library and technical services, legacy fund, student accident insurance, and student space.
+Note 1: The ancillary fee provides support for activities, athletics, library and technical services, legacy fund, and student space.
 It is set at 10% of tuition.

 Note 2: The Experiential Learning & Wellness fee provides support for students in the form of experiential and co-curricular learning opportunities, expansion of the Co-Curricular Record, health & well-being, and peer mentoring.
 It is set at 2% of tuition.